akshayaraman/k8s.dotnet.distributed-web-app/README.md

 ### Overview
 The overview of the K8s setup for the dotnet-based distributed application is as follows

-💡NOTE: View the overview diagram in light mode

 - It contains
     - dotnet (v3.1.1) based web API application with 2 simultaneously running instances
     - NGINX server with 1 instance